Lyme disease doesn’t just affect humans. Approximately 10% to 60% of dogs test positive for Lyme infections.

 Over the next few days, continue checking the bite.
 The skin should heal within one to two days.
 If the infection gets worse or your dog shows symptoms of dog tick diseases, contact your veterinarian immediately.

-Turmeric: The All-Natural Dog Lyme Disease Treatment
+Turmeric: The Natural Dog Lyme Defense

 Tick bites on dogs are common, especially during the spring and summer.
 While ticks can cause severe issues, like canine Lyme disease, pet owners can take action to protect their pups and keep their furry friends healthy.